tonyla/tonyla.github.io/source/_posts/2014-09-14-the-4k-programmer.markdown

 Hidden away in the "other" option at the bottom is the "LED Backlight option".
 {% img /images/posts/4kp/other-menu.JPG 600 auto %}

 This is what solved the issue of extreme brightness and poor color reproduction on this monitor.
-It made such a difference this experient when from a boarderline success to a complete success.
-It has made the montior usable for long periods of time for development.
+It made such a difference that this experiment went from a borderline success to a complete success.
+It has made the monitor usable for long periods of time for development.

 ## Conclusions